 Highlights of Apache Spark as a service offered on Qubole

-In the open source version of auto-scaling in Apache Spark, the required number of executors for completing a task are added in multiples of two.
-In Qubole, we’ve enhanced the auto-scaling feature to add required number of executors based on configurable SLA
+In the open-source version of auto-scaling in Apache Spark, the required number of executors for completing a task are added in multiples of two.
+In Qubole, we’ve enhanced the auto-scaling feature to add the required number of executors based on configurable SLA

 With Qubole’s auto-scaling, cluster utilization is matched precisely to the workloads, so there are no wasted compute resources and it also leads to lowered TCO.
 Based on our benchmark on performance and cost savings, we estimate that auto-scaling saves a Qubole’s customer over $300K per year for just one cluster.